andi22032212/TNJ/README.md

 # WavesJ
-A Java library for interacting with the Waves blockchain.
+A Java library for interacting with the Turtle Network.

 Supports node interaction, offline transaction signing, Matcher orders, and creating addresses and keys.